caloni/journal/journal.md

 The amount of feed needed for an animal is called the feed conversion ratio.
 A recent life cycle analysis calculated that the amount of grain required to produce one pound of boneless beef is 2.6 pounds.
 The ratio of pork is about 3.5:1, chicken 2:1, and many farmed fish like salmon are 1.3:1.

-Over their life span, typical cattle only get 10 percent of their diet from grain.3 This means that about 90 percent of the feed for beef is inedible by humans.
+Over their life span, typical cattle only get 10 percent of their diet from grain.
+This means that about 90 percent of the feed for beef is inedible by humans.

 As prolific reproducers and fast weight gainers that provide tasty meat and fat, pigs have been an important source of nourishment for many cultures.
 Ironically, one of the only foods common to all “Blue Zones,” areas noted for significant health and longevity, is pork.
 In more densely populated areas, pigs lived closer to humans as “garbage disposals” that literally ate our waste.
 Yes, sorry to gross you out, pigs can eat human poop.
-In fact, in China and Korea a family of four humans could feed four young pigs on around four and a half pounds of human waste and eight ounces of garbage each day.7 Pigs played an important role in medieval Paris for, of all things, sanitation
+In fact, in China and Korea a family of four humans could feed four young pigs on around four and a half pounds of human waste and eight ounces of garbage each day.
+Pigs played an important role in medieval Paris for, of all things, sanitation

 There is no evidence that feeding pigs, and even chickens, our leftover properly treated food waste, is unsafe.